Kinetic logic: Biological Regulatory Network (BRN)

-Logical Variable and Functions
+Logical variables and functions

 Logical variables are associated with the elements of the system to describe the state of the system.
 They consist of the logical values.
 For example, a system whose state is appropriately described by the levels of substances a, b, and c, each of which can be absent, present at low level, or present at high level are represented by logical values 0, 1, and 2 respectively.

 If a product an acts to stimulate the production of b, it is a positive regulator.
 In this case, the rate of synthesis of b increases with increasing concentration of a, and makes a curve similar to that shown in figure B.

 There is little effect of a, until it reaches a threshold concentration theta, and at higher concentrations a plateau is reached which shows the maximal rate of synthesis of b.
 Such a nonlinear, bounded curve is called a sigmoid.
 It can be suggested that a is "absent" for a < theta and "present" for a > theta.
 The sigmoid curve can be approximated by the step function, as in figure C.